martinapugliese/askademic/README.md

 Askademic is an AI agent that helps you with finding information in research papers.
 It queries the arXiv API and can:
 * summarise the latest papers in a category/subcategory for you
-* answer questions by retrieving relevant papers and searching within them to produce an answer It also allows you to have a conversation, that is, to ask for follow-up questions.
+* answer questions by retrieving relevant papers and searching within them to produce an answer
+* answer questions regarding a specific paper you are interested in It also allows you to have a conversation, that is, to ask for follow-up questions.

 As for everything that uses LLM, check your outputs - it can male mistakes.
 The tool is designed to provide short answers and suggestions, leaving to the user the effort to dive deeper into the matter.